I. The History of the Country

 But are they truly in danger?
 Now, that's a question that did not answer up until now.

-Lady Rebecca Davis, or also known as Becca by her friends, closed the book that she was reading about the History of her home country, The Niapachad Island by the first settlers of The Origins.
-It was anonymous but the book was published for public usage.
-She did remember reading it when she was being tutored by one of the greatest minds on the island.
+Lady Rebecca Davis, or also known as Becca by her friends and families, closed the book that she was currently reading about the history of her home country, The Niapachad Island; in the perspective of The Origins.
+The author was anonymous but the book was published for public usage as she did remember reading it when she was being tutored by one of the greatest minds on the island.

 "What a boring life I had," she said as she was looking out the window of her library.
-She lived in the Royal Molftus, a home for most of the gentry of Niapachad Island if they did not move to their respective regions.
+She lived in Royal Molftus, a home for most of the gentry, Higher or Lesser, of Niapachad Island if they did not move to their country homes.
 There was not much going on when you were not in charge of the land.

-Becca sighed before she got up from the couch that she was sitting at the window.
-Her mother's touch was immaculate.
-She can see that it was on purpose for the couch to be sitting next to the window as her mother knows that she would love to be there and just read her books.
+Becca sighed before she got up from the couch that she was sitting at the window of the quiet library at her house.
+Her mother's touch on the décor was immaculate.
+She can see that it was on purpose for the couch to be sitting next to the window for the maximum lighting as her mother knew that she would love to be there and just read her books.

-"I don't think that I would need a lot of time to be presentable, mother.
+"I don't think that I would need a lot of time to be presentable, Mama.
 Besides, the gentry would not try to woo me after all.
-They would be looking for someone that was extrovert and has a sweet smile.
+They would be looking for someone that is extrovert and has a sweet smile.
 Me?
 Opposite of all that," she said as Becca was looking at her mother.
 Lady Georgia sighed.
-She already giving up on this daughter of hers as she was the last remaining unmarried woman of the Davis.
+She was already giving up on this daughter of hers as she was the last remaining unmarried woman of the Davis.

 Lady Georgia did not know what was wrong with Becca.
-She's smart but she would rather spend some time in the library than mingling with the lords that would attend the ball.
-Lady Georgia would sometimes find that Becca was sitting at the corner, her nose was inside the book that she would bring with her.
+She's smart but she would rather spend some time in the library than mingling with the lords that would attend the ball that they were invited to.
+Lady Georgia would sometimes find that Becca was sitting at the corner with her nose was inside the book that she would bring with her.

 She was fed up with her daughter, this one.

-"I don't see why you would not catch the eyes from one of the lords.
+"I don't see why you would not catch the eyes of one of the lords.
 I mean, your sisters—"

-"Do not compare me with my sisters, mother.
+"Do not compare me with my sisters, Mama.
 You know well why," Becca said as she was getting up from the couch.
-She went to the bookshelves before putting the History of Niapachad Island onto the shelves before she was picking up her skirt and went out of the library.
+She went to the bookshelves before putting the history book of Niapachad Island back to its place on the shelves before she was picking up her skirt and went out of the library.